Alex is a writer and teacher from the UK who lives in Shenzhen, China. She is currently studying for her PhD.

 Many women experience Mother’s Day as a happy, joyful event spent with their families.
 The day involves being woken up by a hug and kiss and gifts of flowers, chocolates, and hand-made cards.

 With older children, perhaps perfume and jewelry, flowers and a nice meal at mom’s favorite restaurant.

 While this is the idealized concept of Mother’s Day, the reality, for many, is very different.
-Here we explore some of the faces of Mother’s Day that are rarely discussed.
+Here we explore the aspects of Mother’s Day that are rarely discussed.